 Reptiles (meaning "to creep stealthily under cover of darkness") are a group of animals that have scales (or modified scales), breathe air, and usually lay eggs.
 Most reptiles live on land and reproduce by laying eggs.
 Crocodiles, snakes, lizards, and turtles are all examples of reptiles.

-|Introduction:||Amphibians mean living two lives (on land as well as on water).
+|Introduction||Amphibians mean living two lives (on land as well as on water).
 Amphibians usually have to stay near water sources to prevent drying out, and have smooth skin.||Reptiles are groups of animals that breathe air, have scales on their bodies, and lay eggs.|

-|Examples of animals:||Frog, toad, newts, salamanders||Snakes, lizards, crocodiles, turtles|
+|Examples of animals||Frog, toad, newts, salamanders||Snakes, lizards, crocodiles, turtles|

-|Method of Breathing:||Gills and lungs||Lungs|
+|Method of Breathing||Gills and lungs||Lungs|

-|Body Metabolism:||Ectothermic (cold-blooded)||Ectothermic (cold-Blooded)|
+|Body Metabolism||Ectothermic (cold-blooded)||Ectothermic (cold-Blooded)|

-|Metamorphosis:||Yes.
+|Metamorphosis||Yes.
 Breathes water through gills until it develops lungs.||No. Looks like a miniature adult when born.|

-|Defense:||Toxic skin secretions and can bite.
-No teeth or nails.||Nails and teeth (some have venom; Gila monster, beaded lizard, and many snakes).
+|Defense||Toxic skin secretions and can bite.
+No nails.
+If teeth are present, they are pedicellate teeth.||Nails and teeth (some have venom; Gila monster, beaded lizard, and many snakes).
 Reptiles have scales, which act as a sort of armor to physically defend the body.|

-|Limbs:||Short fore limbs and long hind limbs with five webbed digits.||Reptiles usually have four limbs, but some reptiles (snakes) have no limbs.
+|Limbs||Short fore limbs and long hind limbs with five webbed digits.||Reptiles usually have four limbs, but some reptiles (snakes) have no limbs.
 Reptiles with limbs vary in their ability to move; some move very slowly and crawl, while others can run, jump, and even climb.
 One type of lizard can even run on water.|

-|Skin Texture:||Smooth, moist and sometimes rather sticky skin.
+|Skin Texture||Smooth, moist and sometimes rather sticky skin.
 Laden with mucous glands.||Dry and scaly.
 Scales are made of keratin.
 Skin is found underneath the scales.|

-|Eggs:||Have soft, gel surrounding their eggs without any hard covering.
+|Eggs||Have soft, gel surrounding their eggs without any hard covering.
 Usually, found in water or damp places.||Amniotic egg.
 Have hard, leathery eggs laid on land or they keep eggs in their bodies until they hatch.|

-|Reproduction:||External fertilization||Internal fertilization|
+|Reproduction||External fertilization||Internal fertilization|

-edit Differences in Physical Attributes
+Differences in Physical Attributes